atelierdumobile/AppXperienceFramework/README.md

 ## Code documentation
-Have a look at the AppXperience.h's headers which are documented and self explanatory.
+Do have a look at the AppXperience.h's headers which are documented and self-explanatory.